 Emergency Time Off: For the purpose of immediate family member time off, “emergency time off” means time off not to exceed five days per calendar year (up to 40 hours for full time employees) plus prior year carryover hours, for the care of and necessary attention to ill or injured members of the employee’s immediate family.

 In order to receive donated accruals for the catastrophic illness of an employee or employee’s immediate family member, the employee or immediate family member must have a catastrophic illness, as defined above.

 Further, the employee shall meet all of the following:

 - Be eligible to accrue either vacation or sick accruals;

-- For employees seeking to receive donated accruals, be currently enrolled in long-term disability insurance coverage;
+- For employees seeking to receive donated accruals for themselves, be currently enrolled in long-term disability insurance coverage;

 - For employees seeking to receive donated accruals, not be receiving long-term disability income;

 - For employees seeking to receive donated accruals, not be approved for workers' compensation;

 - Be approved and using or have exhausted Family and Medical Leave Act (FMLA) leave hours, if eligible;

 - Be on approved leave without pay for medical reasons during any hours for which the employee or immediate family member will receive donated accruals.